cakephp/authorization/docs/en/middleware.rst

 * ``allowedRedirectExtensions`` - an array of allowed file extensions for redirecting.
   If the request URL has a file extension that is not in this list, the redirect will not happen and the exception will be rethrown.
 Can also be a boolean to toggle on/off redirects entirely.
-This is useful to prevent unauthorized access to API based responses, that should not be redirecting in any case. `false` by default and not enabled then.
+This is useful to prevent unauthorized access to API based responses, that should not be redirecting in any case. `true` by default and not enabled then.

 For example::